selhorn/oreilly-github-demo/docs/login.md

-Log into the BIG-IP device
+Log in to the BIG-IP device
 ==========================

 After BIG-IP VE is initialized, if you want to access the BIG-IP web-based Configuration utility, you must first SSH to the instance and set a password for the admin user.
 This user can log in to the Configuration utility.